 There was still a bit of construction going on in the soft opening phase and some areas weren’t open to see, but based on who is behind the project, it should be a well-run affair with all the right details in place.
 There were 26 weddings booked before the place even opened.
 The property meets ADA standards for accessibility, with wheelchair elevators to the check-in level and to the roof deck, but there’s only one guest elevator serving the entire building—hopefully they bought one that doesn’t require much maintenance!

-Rates are expected to run $200 to $300 per night for now, with no sneaky fee add-ons.
+Rates run $200 to $300 per night most of the time, with no sneaky fee add-ons.
 (If you bring a car, it’s $15 a night for valet parking.)
 See more details at Marriott’s Autograph Collection site and check rates there, at TripAdvisor, or at Hotels.com.